Synthetixio/synthetix-subgraph/README.md

 - `timestamp` (integer) - UTC timestamp of the last interaction with this position.
 - `market` (bytes) - Address of the futures market for this position.
 - `asset` (bytes) - A hex encoding of the name of the underlying asset: `sETH` -> `0x...`.
+- `account` (bytes) - Address of the account that owns this position.
+For a cross margin trade, this refers to the account owner.
-- `account` (bytes) - Address of the account that opened the position.
+- `abstractAccount` (bytes) - Address of the account that send the transaction for this position.
+- `accountType` (bytes) - `isolated_margin` or `cross_margin` depending on the source of the transaction.
 - `isOpen` (boolean) - True if the position is still open.
 - `isLiquidated` (boolean) - True if the position was liquidated.
 - `trades` (integer) - Count of interactions with this position.